samyiin/IdentifierNameNormalization/README.md

 ## Hardword to Softword
 This notion is introduced by Lawrie in his paper *Quantifying identifier quality: An analysis of trends* (2007).
 "Hard words" are visible parts like "priorityQueue" and "soft words" are smaller semantic units like priority and queue.
 Regarding the logic to split words, the goal is to separate all the visible separable parts, here I fist split by naming convention:

 First of all, no standard English word contains number or underscore in them, so if we see number or underscore, it is an indicator for split.
+(Although there are some phrases that have meaning after combined with a number, like "unit64")

     [A-Za-z]+|\d+